 Study Approach

-To adequately monitor ESOCs, an approach that furthers the evaluation beyond the physical and chemical characteristics of the aquatic ecosystem is warranted (Kocak et al. 2010).
-There are several factors to consider when determining methods to survey ESOCs and their potential estrogenic and mutagenic effects in the aquatic ecosystem (Alvarez, 2010).
+To adequately monitor ESOC, an approach that furthers the evaluation beyond the physical and chemical characteristics of the aquatic ecosystem is warranted (Kocak et al. 2010).
+There are several factors to consider when determining methods to survey ESOC and their potential estrogenic and mutagenic effects in the aquatic ecosystem (Alvarez, 2010).
 These factors include the:

 Ability to screen for presence or absence of chemicals.